 Tottenham Hotspur are a Premier League football club based in North London and they play their home games at White Hart Lane.
-Nicknamed the 'Spurs', Tottenham wear white shirts with dark blue detailing which are manufactured by Under Armour who overtook Puma as the kit producers from the 2012/13 season.
-The shirts are sponsored by HP who have sponsored the shirts for just one season.
-Spurs sold Gareth Bale to Real Madrid in the summer of 2013 and this enabled the club to spend big bringing in the likes of Erik Lamela, Christian Eriksen, Etienne Capoue, Roberto Soldado, Vlad Chiriches, Paulinho and Nacer Chadli.
+Nicknamed the 'Spurs', Tottenham wear white home shirts with dark blue and yellow detailing which are manufactured by Under Armour who overtook Puma as the kit producers from the 2012-13 season.
+The shirts are sponsored by AIA who signed a sponsorship deal with the club from the 2014-15 season onwards.
+Spurs' away kit is coloured dark blue with yellow trim.

 Tottenham Hotspur Football Club is a North London team, boys from Hotspur cricket club and from the local grammar school formed the club in 1882.
 Originally the club was known as Hotspur FC, in 1884 they were renamed Tottenham Hotspur Football and Athletic Club.
 Tottenham play their home games at White Hart Lane, Bill Nicholson Way, 748 High Rd, Tottenham in London.